autumoswitzerland/autumo-beetroot/doc/migration.md

 ## Release 3.1.0

-Version 3.1.0 is a smaller version, but requires some effort as the default translation has been changed from translating templates by multiplication in language subdirectories to directly translating templates if you want to change the language subdirectory approach.
+Version 3.1.0 is a big minor version and requires some effort as the default translation has been changed from translating templates by multiplication in language subdirectories to directly translating templates if you want to change the language subdirectory approach.
 However, both methods work in parallel or in combination.